ZioTino/Our.Umbraco.Skipper/docs/README.md

 dotnet run
 ```

-## Multiple skip support
+## How it works?
-Our.Umbraco.Skipper can work no problem with multiple nodes to be skipped, both one following another or not.
+Our.Umbraco.Skipper can work with a single node or multiple nodes to be skipped from Umbraco's URL generation.
 Some examples (between parentheses the URL segment):
 ```
 root (en)